 Selling expenses as a percentage of revenue decreased to 41.1% in 2017 compared to 41.7% in 2016.
-The decline in selling expenses as a percentage of revenue reflects normal fluctuations in our sales compensation and impacts from LumiSpa sales.
-LumiSpa carries a slightly lower commission rate than that of our average product portfolio.
-Also, a portion of the commissions we pay on LumiSpa sales is recorded as a rebate, rather than selling expense, when it is purchased for a distributor's own personal use.
+The decline in selling expenses as a percentage of revenue reflects normal fluctuations in our sales compensation.

 General and administrative expenses